-In 1953 Dublin County council proposed building a modern nine-mile highway from Dublin to Bray at the cost of £1 million, and a storm of controversy ensued.
+A Dublin County Council plan to build a modern highway from Dublin to Bray at the cost of £1 million is to be revived.

-At the time it was proposed, plans for the new road drew protests from all interest groups – rate payers, property owners in villages due to be bypassed, and motorists from all over the country, who felt it was unfair that such an amount of money was to be spent solely on a project in Dublin.
+In 1953 when plans for the new road were first proposed objections were many.
+Protests came from interest groups – rate payers, property owners in villages due to be bypassed, and motorists from all over the country, who felt it was unfair that such an amount of money was to be spent solely on a project in Dublin.

 You cannot build nine miles of a dual carriageway highway without delving pretty deeply into the pocket for money.